 Charles E. Harris.
-Mr. Harris, age 64, currently serves as our Chairman, Chief Executive Officer and as a Managing Director.
+Mr. Harris, age 65, currently serves as our Chairman, Chief Executive Officer and as a Managing Director.
 He has served as our Chief Executive Officer since July 1984 and as a Managing Director since January 2004.
 He has been a member of our Board of Directors and served as Chairman of the Board since April 1984.
 He also served as our Chief Compliance Officer from February 1997 to February 2001.
 He is Chairman of the Board, Chief Executive Officer and a Director of Harris & Harris Enterprises, a wholly owned subsidiary of the Company.
 His wife serves as our Corporate Secretary.
 He is a director of Mersana Therapeutics, Inc., and of SiOnyx, Inc., privately held nanotechnology-enabled companies in which we have investments.
 He was a member of the Advisory Panel for the Congressional Office of Technology Assessment.
 Prior to joining us, he was Chairman of Wood, Struthers and Winthrop Management Corporation, the investment advisory subsidiary of Donaldson, Lufkin and Jenrette.
 He is currently a member of the New York Society of Security Analysts.
 He was, until 2004, a Trustee and head of the Audit Committee of Cold Spring Harbor Laboratory, a not-for-profit institution that conducts research and education programs in the biological sciences, and he is currently a member of its President's Council.
 He also serves as a Trustee and head of the Audit Committee of the Nidus Center, a not-for-profit, life sciences, business incubator in St. Louis, Missouri.
 He is a life-sustaining fellow of MIT and a shareholder of its Entrepreneurship Center.
 He is an "interested person" as defined in Section 2(a)(19) of the 1940 Act, as a beneficial owner of more than five percent of our common stock, as a control person and as one of our officers.
 He was graduated from Princeton University (A.B.) and from the Columbia University Graduate School of Business (M.B.A.).

 Douglas W. Jamison.
-Mr. Jamison, age 37, has served as President, Chief Financial Officer and as Chief Operating Officer since January 1, 2005, as Treasurer since March 2005, as a Managing Director since January 2004 and as Vice President from September 2002 through December 2004.
-Since January 2005, he has been President and a Director of Harris & Harris Enterprises, Inc., a wholly owned subsidiary of Harris & Harris Group, Inc. Upon Mr. Harris's mandatory retirement, scheduled for December 31, 2008, the Board of Directors has named Mr. Jamison to succeed Mr. Harris in Mr. Harris's positions as Chairman and Chief Executive Officer.
-He was recommended to join our Board by Charles E. Harris.
-Mr. Jamison is a director of Chlorogen, Inc., of Evolved Nanomaterial Sciences, Inc., of NanoOpto Corporation and of Nextreme Thermal Solutions, Inc., privately held nanotechnology-enabled companies in which we have an investment.
+Mr. Jamison, age 38, has served as President and as Chief Operating Officer since January 1, 2005, as Treasurer since March 2005, as a Managing Director since January 2004, as Chief Financial Officer from January 2005 through December 2007 and as Vice President from September 2002 through December 2004.
+He has been a member of our Board of Directors since May 2007.
+Since January 2005, he has been President and a Director of Harris & Harris Enterprises, Inc., a wholly owned subsidiary of Harris & Harris Group, Inc. Upon Mr. Harris's retirement, scheduled for December 31, 2008, the Board of Directors has named Mr. Jamison to succeed Mr. Harris in Mr. Harris's positions as Chairman and Chief Executive Officer.
+Mr. Jamison is a director of Ancora Pharmaceuticals, Inc., of Nextreme Thermal Solutions, Inc., and of Phoenix Molecular Corporation, privately held nanotechnology-enabled companies in which we have investments.
 He is Co-Editor-in-Chief of "Nanotechnology Law & Business."
-He is Co-Chair of the Advisory Board, Converging Technology Bar Association, a member of the University of Pennsylvania Nano-Bio Interface Ethics Advisory Board, and a member of the Advisory Board, Massachusetts Technology Collaborative Nanotechnology Venture Forum.
+He is Co-Chair of the Advisory Board, Converging Technology Bar Association, a member of the University of Pennsylvania Nano-Bio Interface Ethics Advisory Board and a member of the Advisory Board, Massachusetts Technology Collaborative Nanotechnology Venture Forum.
 His professional societies include the Association of University Technology Managers.
 From 1997 to 2002, he worked as a senior technology manager at the University of Utah Technology Transfer Office, where he managed intellectual property in physics, chemistry and the engineering sciences.
 He was graduated from Dartmouth College (B.A.) and the University of Utah (M.S.).